davidbowland/jokes-api/README.md

-# dbowland.com Jokes Lambdas
+# Lambdas for Jokes API

-Lambdas for dbowland.com, copied to S3 then deployed via the `dbowland-pulumi-jokes` project.
+Lambdas for jokes API, which is the back-end for joke-ui.

 ## Setup